 This is what a healthy tooth looks like:

 This is a cavity stain, it may not need to be treated.
 But should be monitored closely by your dentist.

-These are a mild and moderate cavity.
+These are mild and moderate cavity.
 These will probably need to have the affected areas of tooth removed, and replaced with a filling.
-There are different filling types, but I use composites, which are tooth-colored (and not the silver-colored amalgams).
+There are different dental filling types, but I use composites, which are tooth-colored (and not the silver-colored amalgams).
 The longevity of composites depends upon your oral health, they can easily last a decade or more.